Live (band): Kowalczyk's departure, the Gracious Few, and The Turn: 2009–2015

-Chris Shinn era and The Turn: 2012–2016

 On June 8, 2011, Taylor revealed that he, Dahlheimer, and Gracey would restart the band without Kowalczyk.
 He made no mention of any new lead singer, but said, "We'll have to begin addressing the hole left by our singer's departure".
 He added that, "I need to feel Live once again without the constraints that were placed on it over the last few years.
 Chad [Gracey], Patrick, and I invested most of our lives to writing, recording, and performing the songs of Live.
 We deserve a chance to reconnect with the fans to say goodbye to the old era and hello to the new."
 Kowalczyk disapproved of their decision.
 He complained that "they obfuscate that it's not the real band.
 They don't say that it's not the original lineup.
 They just kind of go out and surprise people, and it's really sort of lame".

 On January 24, 2012, Taylor, Dahlheimer, and Gracey announced that they were leading members in a project to renovate a four-story building at 210 York Street in York.
 The building housed a technology company, creating sixty new jobs.
 It also included a brand new recording studio.

 Live returned from their nearly three-year hiatus on March 12, 2012, with Chris Shinn, formerly of Unified Theory, as their new lead singer.
 The new lineup performed before an invited audience at the Strand-Capitol Performing Arts Center in York.
 They performed with new touring members, including Gracious Few bandmate Sean Hennesy on rhythm guitar and Alexander Lefever on keyboards.
 In July 2012, Live commenced more legal proceedings against Kowalczyk for misuse of the band's name while promoting his live performances.
 Live's first major tour with Shinn was as part of the Summerland Tour 2013, playing 35 shows across the US.
 Other featured bands were Everclear, Filter, and Sponge.

 Live's first album to feature Shinn, The Turn, was released on October 28, 2014.
 The record's first single, "The Way Around Is Through", was uploaded to YouTube on September 10, 2014, and officially released on September 16.

 During 2014–2015, Kowalczyk embarked on a worldwide tour, playing acoustic "unplugged" shows celebrating the twentieth anniversary of the release of Throwing Copper.
 Zak Loy accompanied Kowalczyk on this tour, playing guitar, mandolin, pedal steel, and singing backing vocals.